neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 Will *upload* (from *local* to *central* ) _behavioural_ _sessions_ 5 and 6, collected at any date, for _subjects_ 1 to 3.

-The keyword `all` can be input in place of a `-sub`, `-ses` or _data-type_ argument `dt` to transfer all available subject, sessions or data types available.
+The keyword `all` can be input in place of a `-sub`, `-ses` or _datatype_ argument `-dt` to transfer all available subject, sessions or datatypes available.
 For example:

 ```
 datashuttle \